ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

     `self.chains`
     - Else, drop `chain`

+5. calculate the new finalized tip height from the new `best_chain`

 6. for each `height` in `self.queued_by_height` where the height is lower than the new reorg limit
    - for each `hash` in `self.queued_by_height.remove(height)`